-- 12.6.1 The lands identified as Special Site 6 are located at the southwest corner of Burnhamthorpe Road East and the future extension of Main Street. - 12.6.2 Notwithstanding the 'A' Street policies of this Area Plan, access for servicing will be permitted from Burnhamthorpe Road West.
+- 12.6.1 The lands identified as Special Site 6 are located at the southwest corner of Burnhamthorpe Road East and the future extension of Main Street. - 12.6.2 Notwithstanding the 'A' Street policies of this Area Plan, access for servicing (off-street parking, deliveries, garbage pick-up and loading) will be permitted from Burnhamthorpe Road West. - 12.6.3 Minimum Retail Activation on buildings fronting onto Burnhamthorpe Road West may be 65%. - 12.6.4 Pedestrian access to units above/below the first storey of a building with a first storey streetwall facing Webb Drive may be provided through a main front entrance facing Webb Drive.

-- 12.7.1 The lands identified as Special Site 7 are located east of Duke of York Boulevard and north of City Centre Drive. - 12.7.2 Notwithstanding the policies in this Plan, commercial uses to a maximum of 925m2 GFA will be permitted in a building of less than 3 storeys, accessory to Open Space within Area C. - 12.7.3 Below-grade parking structures will be permitted in Areas C and D. - 12.7.4 Storefronts may vary in width within Area A. - 12.7.5 Buildings in Areas A and B will be a minimum of one storey and have the following minimum heights: - Area A 13.5 metres - Area B 7.5 metres
+- 12.7.1 The lands identified as Special Site 7 are generally located east of Duke of York Boulevard and north of City Centre Drive. - 12.7.2 Notwithstanding the policies in this Plan, commercial uses to a maximum of 925m2 GFA will be permitted in a building of less than 3 storeys, accessory to Open Space within Area C. - 12.7.3 Below-grade parking structures will be permitted in Areas C and D. - 12.7.4 Storefronts may vary in width within Area A. - 12.7.5 Buildings in Areas A and B will be a minimum of one storey and have the following minimum heights: - 1.
+Area A 13.5 metres - 2.
+Area B 7.5 metres

-- 12.8.1 The lands identified as Special Site 8 are located on the south side of Burnhamthorpe Road West, west of Confederation Parkway. - 12.8.2 Area A shall be a public road but permit a private below grade parking structure. - 12.8.3 Area B1 and B2 shall permit private streets with below grade parking structures, however, surface public access easement shall be required over the roads to contribute to the public road network.
+- 12.8.1 The lands identified as Special Site are located between Burnhamthorpe Road West and Webb Drive and between Grand Park Drive and Confederation Parkway. - 12.8.2 Area A shall be a public road but permit a private below grade parking structure. - 12.8.3 Area B1 and B2 shall permit private streets with below grade parking structures, however, surface public access easement shall be required over the roads to contribute to the public road network.